Platinum-Saber/Infinite-Stack/System Features.md

 ## 4.7 Additional Features

-**1.**    **Online Banking Portal**

-4.7.1.1 Description and Priority

-Description: The Online Banking Portal feature allows customers to manage their accounts, transfer funds, and apply for loans through a web interface.
-This feature is crucial for providing customers with a convenient and accessible banking experience.

-Priority: High

-Benefit: 9 - Essential for customer convenience and competitiveness.

-Penalty: 8 - Absence would lead to limited customer access and satisfaction.

-Cost: 6 - Requires development of secure web interfaces and integration with backend systems.

-Risk: 7 - High risk due to security concerns and the need for reliable functionality.

-4.7.1.2 Stimulus/Response Sequences

-Stimulus: A customer logs into the online banking portal.

-Response: The system verifies credentials and provides access to account management features.

-Stimulus: A customer initiates an internal fund transfer.

-Response: The system processes the transfer, updates account balances, and confirms the transaction.

-Stimulus: A customer applies for an online loan.

-Response: The system verifies FD status, processes the loan application, and deposits the loan amount into the customer’s linked Savings account if conditions are met.

-Stimulus: A customer requests to view their account statements.

-Response: The system retrieves and displays the statement for the selected account period.

-Stimulus: A customer encounters an error (e.g., invalid account number) while making a transfer.

-Response: The system displays an error message and prompts the customer to correct the issue.

-4.7.1.3 Functional Requirements

-REQ-1: The portal must provide secure authentication mechanisms, including username and password verification, to ensure only authorized access.

-REQ-2: The system must support internal fund transfers between accounts within the same bank, with real-time processing and confirmation of transactions.

-REQ-3: Customers must be able to apply for online loans if they have an existing FD, with instant processing and automatic deposit of loan amounts into the linked Savings account.

-REQ-4: The portal must display account balances, transaction histories, and account statements for all linked accounts.

-REQ-5: The system must handle error conditions gracefully, providing clear messages and allowing customers to retry or correct input errors.

-REQ-6: All transactions and loan applications must be logged for audit purposes, including user details and timestamps.

-REQ-7: The portal must offer customer support options, such as live chat or email, for assistance with issues or inquiries.

-REQ-8: The system must implement encryption and security measures to protect sensitive customer data and prevent unauthorized access.

-**2.**    **Integration with external system**
+### 4.7.1 Integration with external system

-4.7.2.1 Description and Priority
+#### 4.7.1.1 Description and Priority

-Description: This feature facilitates integration with the country’s common banking switch, enabling cross-bank transfers and ATM transactions.
+**Description**: This feature facilitates integration with the country’s common banking switch, enabling cross-bank transfers and ATM transactions.
 It is crucial for ensuring compliance with new regulations and broadening the bank's service capabilities.

-Priority: High

-Benefit: 9 - Essential for regulatory compliance and expanded banking services.

-Penalty: 8 - Lack of integration limits service offerings and regulatory compliance.

-Cost: 7 - Involves development and testing of secure interfaces and protocols.

-Risk: 7 - High risk due to security concerns and potential for integration issues.

-4.7.2.2 Stimulus/Response Sequences

-Stimulus: A customer initiates a cross-bank transfer through the bank’s system.

-Response: The system sends a request to the external banking switch, processes the response, and confirms the transaction to the customer.

-Stimulus: A customer uses an ATM to withdraw cash.

-Response: The ATM system communicates with the bank’s core system to authorize the withdrawal and update the customer’s account balance.

-Stimulus: The external banking switch sends transaction data to the bank’s system for reconciliation.

-Response: The bank’s system processes the data, updates transaction records, and generates reconciliation reports.

-Stimulus: An error occurs during the integration process (e.g., connection failure).

-Response: The system logs the error, alerts technical support, and notifies the user of the issue.

-4.7.2.3 Functional Requirements

-REQ-1: The system must implement secure communication protocols to interact with the external banking switch, including encryption and authentication mechanisms.

-REQ-2: The system must handle cross-bank transfer requests by sending appropriate messages to the external system, processing responses, and updating account balances accordingly.

-REQ-3: The system must support ATM transactions by communicating with the external system to authorize transactions and update account records.

-REQ-4: The system must process incoming data from the external banking switch for reconciliation purposes, updating internal records and generating necessary reports.

-REQ-5: The system must log all integration activities and errors for auditing and troubleshooting purposes.

-REQ-6: The system must be capable of handling errors and exceptions gracefully, providing appropriate notifications and fallback mechanisms to ensure system reliability.

-REQ-7: The system must periodically test and validate the integration with external systems to ensure compliance and functionality.

-**3.**    **Regulatory compliance**

-4.7.3.1 Description and Priority

-Description: This feature ensures that the bank's core system complies with local financial regulations and reporting requirements.
-It encompasses aspects such as regulatory reporting, transaction limits, and audit trails.

-Priority: High

-Benefit: 9 - Critical for legal compliance and avoiding penalties.

-Penalty: 9 - Non-compliance could result in significant fines or legal issues.

-Cost: 6 - Involves costs for implementation and ongoing maintenance.

-Risk: 8 - High risk due to potential for regulatory changes and the need for accurate reporting.

-4.7.3.2 Stimulus/Response Sequences

-Stimulus: Regulatory authorities request a compliance report from the bank.

-Response: The system generates and submits the required report, including data on transactions, loans, and accounts, ensuring it meets the regulatory standards.

-Stimulus: A customer attempts a transaction that exceeds regulatory limits (e.g., large withdrawals or transfers).

-Response: The system flags the transaction, prevents it from proceeding if it violates limits, and generates an alert for review.

-Stimulus: The system receives a new regulatory update or change in compliance requirements.

-Response: The system is updated to incorporate the new requirements, and all relevant processes and reports are adjusted accordingly.

-Stimulus: An audit request is made by the regulatory body.

-Response: The system provides detailed audit trails and historical data, including user actions, transaction logs, and system changes.

-4.7.3.3 Functional Requirements

-REQ-1: The system must generate and submit compliance reports according to local financial regulations, including data on transactions, accounts, and loan activities.

-REQ-2: The system must enforce transaction limits and regulatory constraints (e.g., limits on withdrawals or transfers) and alert relevant personnel if limits are exceeded.

-REQ-3: The system must maintain comprehensive audit trails of all user actions, transactions, and system changes to facilitate regulatory audits.

-REQ-4: The system must be capable of integrating updates from regulatory bodies and adapting to changes in compliance requirements.

-REQ-5: The system must ensure data security and integrity in compliance with regulatory standards, including encryption of sensitive data and secure access controls.

-REQ-6: The system must provide mechanisms for monitoring and reporting compliance issues, including alerts for unusual activities or breaches of regulatory limits.

-REQ-7: The system must include procedures for periodic review and validation of compliance processes and reports to ensure ongoing adherence to regulatory requirements.
+**Priority**: *High*

+**Benefit**: 9 - Essential for regulatory compliance and expanded banking services.

+**Penalty**: 8 - Lack of integration limits service offerings and regulatory compliance.

+**Cost**: 7 - Involves development and testing of secure interfaces and protocols.

+**Risk**: 7 - High risk due to security concerns and potential for integration issues.

+#### 4.7.1.2 Stimulus/Response Sequences

+**Stimulus**: A customer initiates a cross-bank transfer through the bank’s system.
+- **Response**: The system sends a request to the external banking switch, processes the response, and confirms the transaction to the customer.

+**Stimulus**: A customer uses an ATM to withdraw cash.
+- **Response**: The ATM system communicates with the bank’s core system to authorize the withdrawal and update the customer’s account balance.

+**Stimulus**: The external banking switch sends transaction data to the bank’s system for reconciliation.
+- **Response**: The bank’s system processes the data, updates transaction records, and generates reconciliation reports.

+**Stimulus**: An error occurs during the integration process (e.g., connection failure).
+- **Response**: The system logs the error, alerts technical support, and notifies the user of the issue.

+#### 4.7.1.3 Functional Requirements

+**REQ-1**: The system must implement secure communication protocols to interact with the external banking switch, including encryption and authentication mechanisms.

+**REQ-2**: The system must handle cross-bank transfer requests by sending appropriate messages to the external system, processing responses, and updating account balances accordingly.

+**REQ-3**: The system must support ATM transactions by communicating with the external system to authorize transactions and update account records.

+**REQ-4**: The system must process incoming data from the external banking switch for reconciliation purposes, updating internal records and generating necessary reports.

+**REQ-5**: The system must log all integration activities and errors for auditing and troubleshooting purposes.

+**REQ-6**: The system must be capable of handling errors and exceptions, providing appropriate notifications and fallback mechanisms to ensure system reliability.